pyedifice/pyedifice/README.md

 Because Edifice programs are only Python, binding to the UI is much more straightforward.
-Edifice makes it easy to dynamically create, mutate, shuffle, and destroy sections of the UI.
+Edifice makes it easy to dynamically create, mutate, shuffle, and destroy sections of the UI with Python control flow statements `if` `for` `match`.
 Qt Quick assumes a much more static interface.

 Qt Quick is like DOM + HTML + JavaScript.
 Edifice is like React.